-Immediately after surgery, care in Comer Children’s Hospital Pediatric Intensive Care Unit (PICU) is provided by a cohesive team that includes pediatric critical care physicians and intensive care nurses, the transplant surgeon, pediatric hepatologist, transplant nurses, and other members of the extended care team.
-Once the patient is more stable, he or she is transferred to another nursing unit within Comer Children’s Hospital to complete the recovery process and get ready to return home.
+Immediately after surgery, care in Comer Children’s Pediatric Intensive Care Unit (PICU) is provided by a cohesive team that includes pediatric critical care physicians and intensive care nurses, the transplant surgeon, pediatric hepatologist, transplant nurses, and other members of the extended care team.
+Once the patient is more stable, he or she is transferred to another nursing unit within Comer Children’s to complete the recovery process and get ready to return home.

 Long-term monitoring is important to assure the child’s ongoing health.
 Outpatient medical visits and blood testing continue at a frequency that tapers over time, according to the child’s condition and absence of complications or illnesses.

 Immunosuppressant medications are necessary after liver transplantation to help fight against organ rejection.
 Because the transplanted liver comes from someone else and therefore is "foreign" to the child, his or her immune system tries to attack the new liver.
 This is the body’s natural response.

 Immunosuppressants are drugs that suppress the immune system.
 These drugs are essential after transplantation, but they also can cause serious side effects.
 Comer Children’s is a leader in successfully weaning children to the lowest doses possible after transplantation, while still maintaining the immune-suppressing function.
 By one to two months after transplantation, many of our patients no longer take powerful corticosteroid drugs.
 A few patients have been weaned from immunosuppressants completely, although most continue to require a low level of these drugs for the rest of their lives.

 As the child grows, the hepatology team adjusts medications to accommodate the child’s changing physical needs.